10 Application administration

 • Sometimes, you’ll want to use the -f flag (for follow) to tail a file with a live view as it updates.

-In addition to searching in text files, grep is often useful in combination with other commands.
-For example, it’s often useful to put the output of ls into grep to search for a particular file in a big directory using the pipe.
+In addition to searching in text files, grep is often helpful in combination with other commands.
+For example, you may want to put the output of ls into grep to search for a particular file in a big directory using the pipe.

-But in most cases, it’s nice to just type python3 and have the right version open up.
+But in most cases, it’s nice to type python3 and have the correct version open up:

 Terminal